Location arithmetic: Some properties of the grid

 up (which doubles the value), the value of the square stays the same.

 In conjunction with that diagonal property, there is a quick way to divide the numbers on the bottom and right edges of the grid.

-Locate the dividend 32 along the right side and the divisor 8 on the bottom edge of the grid.
-Extend a diagonal from the dividend and locate the square where it intersects a vertical line from the divisor.
-The quotient lies at the right end of the grid from this square, which for our example is 4.
+To perform 32÷8, one locates the dividend 32 along the right side and the divisor 8 on the bottom edge of the grid.
+Extending a diagonal from the dividend to the square where it intersects a vertical line of the divisor, the quotient lies at the right end of the grid from this square, in this example 4.

-Why does this work?
-Moving along the diagonal does not change the value; the value of the square on the intersection is still the dividend.
-But we also know it is the product of the squares along the bottom and right edge.
+This works as moving along the diagonal does not change the value; the value of the square on the intersection is still the dividend.
+Thus, the dividend is the product of the squares along the bottom and right edge.
 Since the square on the bottom edge is the divisor, the square on the right edge is the quotient.

-Napier extends this idea to divide two arbitrary numbers, as shown below.